KrusnikViers/MineMap/README.md

 4. Download latest backup for this server.
 5. Unpack backup and run overviewer on it.

-Map building is repeating over time, period is previous build time + 2 hours.
-Additional logs are in `version_data.txt` file, which is also available on server via direct link.
+Map is rebuilding over time, where period is a previous build time + 2 hours.
+Additional logs are in the `version_data.txt` file, which is also available on a server via direct link.
+Repeating is implemented as a cron tasks, while nginx is the main image process.